gbv/sssom-js/README.md

 Formats `json` and `jskos` require to fully load the input into memory for processing, the other formats support streaming processing.

-If you want to allow all CURIE prefixes from [Bioregistry](https://bioregistry.io) without explicitly defining them in `curie_map` you can download and convert the current list for instance with command line tools `curl` and `jq` this way (requires local copy of file [bioregistry.jq](bioregistry.jq)) and then reference result file `bioregistry.json` with option `--prefixes`:
+If you want to allow all CURIE prefixes from [Bioregistry](https://bioregistry.io) without explicitly defining them in `curie_map` you can download and convert the current list for instance with command line tools `curl` and `jq` this way (requires local copy of file [bioregistry.jq](bioregistry.jq)) and then reference result file `bioregistry.json` with option `--curie`:

 ~~~
 curl -sL https://w3id.org/biopragmatics/bioregistry.epm.json | \